J&J Medical Connect

 Evaluated the long-term (up to 1 year of exposure) safety and tolerability of flexibly dosed 56 mg or 84 mg SPRAVATO+oral AD

-• There were 4 events of severe dysgeusia that resolved in the median time of 12.1 hours9
+• There were 4 events of severe dysgeusia that resolved in the median time of 12.1 hours10

 Open-label extension study in patients with TRD

-Evaluated the long-term safety and efficacy of individualized, intermittently dosed (28 mg [patients aged ≥65 years], 56 mg, or 84 mg) SPRAVATO+oral AD
+Evaluated the long-term (up to 6.5 years) safety and efficacy of individualized, flexibly dosed (28 mg [starting dose for patients aged ≥65 years], 56 mg, or 84 mg) SPRAVATO+oral AD

 • SPRAVATO+oral AD: 20.2% (n=232/1148)